 SPUTNIK IV was launched at Balkanur, USSR, May 14, 1960

 Several years later SPUTNIK IV began a slow plunge to Earth.
 At 4:30 am CST, on September 5, 1962, a piece, 20 cm by 8 cm, landed on the center line of North 8th Street in front of the Rahr-West Art Museum (look for the brass ring in the street).
 The piece was later returned to the Soviets.
 Today an exact replica of the SPUTNIK IV fragment is on display at the Rahr-West Art Museum and at the Manitowoc Visitor Information Center, a reminder of a time when space was a new frontier, and Manitowoc was able to briefly share in the mystery and adventure.
-To commemorate the historic event, Sputnikfest is being planned for September 10, 2011 in Manitowoc, WI each year in front of the Rahr-West Art Museum.
+To commemorate the historic event, Sputnikfest is held in Manitowoc, WI each year in front of the Rahr-West Art Museum.

 Read an article from USA Today about the launch of SPUTNIK I (Oct.
 4, 2007)

 The Manitowoc Shipbuilding Company holds the unique distinction of being the only inland shipyard to build submarines.
 The first ship, the USS PETO, was launched sideways into the river, and then proceeded under its own power out into Lake Michigan where its equipment was tested and fine-tuned.
 On April 30, 1942, the PETO was the first submarine launched in Great Lakes history and became the first of a total of 28 submarines subsequently built at Manitowoc Shipbuilding.
 The USS RASHER operated in the Pacific Theatre and sunk the second largest amount of enemy tonnage of any U.S. submarine during the war.